The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu: DESI and Early Data Release

 DESI has demonstrated excellent performance in the One-Percent Survey.
-Redshift comparisons to other surveys indicate offsets of $6.5\rm\,\kms$, $<10\rm\,\kms$ and $1\rm\,\kms$ for LRGs, ELGs and QSOs, respectively.
-Our results have enabled a redirection of fibres from LRGs and QSOs, and an expectation to obtain redshifts for 36 million unique galaxies and 2.8 million unique quasars in the main survey.
-The achieved performance in many areas substantially surpasses prior projections.
-Catastrophic redshift failures $>1000\,\mathrm{km/s}$ should be $<5\%$ for LRGs and ELGs, and $0.2\%$ has been achieved.
-Random redshift errors need to satisfy $<2 \times10^{-4}(1+z)$ for ELGs and $<4\times10^{-4}(1+z)$ for QSOs.
-Measurements achieve $3.3\times 10^{-6}(1+z)$ and $8.7\times10^{-5}(1+z)$ for these populations, respectively.
+Redshift comparisons between the DESI tracers and data from DEEP2, SDSS, BOSS and eBOSS indicate offsets of $6.5~\kms$, $<10~\kms$ and $1~\kms$ for the BGS, LRGs, and ELGs, respectively.
+The One-Percent Survey results have enabled DESI to meet and, in many cases, substantially surpass its prior projections and requirements.
+DESI will obtain nearly 40 million unique galaxy and QSO redshifts over a 5 year survey.
+Catastrophic redshift failures, redshifts which are incorrect by more than $1000 \kms$, must be less than 5\% for LRGs and ELGs, and DESI has achieved 0.2\%.
+Similarly, the fractional redshift error must be less than $2 \times10^{-4}(1+z)$ for ELGs and $4\times10^{-4}(1+z)$ for QSOs.
+The One-Percent Survey has achieved redshift errors of $3.3\times 10^{-6}(1+z)$ and $8.7\times10^{-5}(1+z)$ for these populations, respectively.
 SV results also allow us to better project the main survey's performance on cosmological parameter precision.
 DESI forecasts a statistical precision of $\delta H(z)\sim0.28\%$, of RSD figure of merit $\delta R(z)\sim0.24\%$, and of $\delta f\sigma_8\sim1.56\%$ for $z<1.1$.
 At higher redshift, $\delta H(z)$ will reach a precision of 0.39\% and 0.46\% in $1.1<z<1.9$ and $z>1.9$ ranges, respectively.
 For further details about Survey Validation, the One-Percent Survey, and the projected DESI Survey results, refer to \citet{sv}.

-\section{Cosmological Modelling of the DESI One-percent Survey}
+\section{Cosmological Modelling of the DESI One-Percent Survey}

-This section details the process by which the \textsc{Uchuu} One-Percent high-fidelity lightcones were generated for each tracer to closely match the clustering properties of the DESI One-Percent Survey.
+This section details the process by which the \textsc{Uchuu} One-Percent mock lightcones were generated for each tracer to closely match the clustering properties of the DESI One-Percent Survey.
 The basic properties of the DESI One-Percent data, such as sky coverage and number densities of each tracer, are presented in Section~\ref{sec:one_percent_properties}.
 Section~\ref{sec:uchuu_simulation} describes the high-resolution \textsc{Uchuu} $N$-body simulation that was used to create our simulated lightcones.
-An overview of the SHAM method adopted to populate galaxies and quasars into the \textsc{Uchuu} halo catalogues to build lightcones for each of the DESI tracers is provided in Section~\ref{sec:uchuu_one_percent_lightcones}.
+An overview of the SHAM methods adopted to populate galaxies and quasars into the \textsc{Uchuu} halo catalogues to build lightcones for each of the DESI tracers is provided in Section~\ref{sec:uchuu_one_percent_lightcones}.